-Getting worms from your cat is one of the very minimal risks you have when taking care of your cat.
-Cat worms that can be transmitted to humans, as well as other animals, are roundworms, hookworms, and tapeworms.
-Although not technically a worm, ringworm can also be passed from your kitty to you.
+Getting worms from your cat is one of the very minimal risks you have when taking care of your healthy cat.
+Cat worms that can be transmitted to humans, as well as other animals, are:

-Cat roundworms (Toxocara cati) transmitted to people can be mild and long-lasting, but are rarely fatal.
+When transmitted to humans, cat roundworms (Toxocara cati) can be mild and long-lasting, but are rarely fatal.

 Roundworms can live in your cat's small intestine, so these worms are sometimes referred to as "intestinal roundworms."